remy/remysharp.com/public/drafts/why-i-love-working-with-the-web.md

 > Easy is boring.
 That's why I love the web and browsers […] — [me](https://twitter.com/rem/status/563268265980751872)

 I love that my code can run anywhere for anyone.
 Indeed that's the challenge.
-The web is a hugely diverse environment anyone view anything anyway they want.
+The web is a hugely diverse environment anyone can view anything anyway they want.

 If the viewer is using the latest technology beefy desktop computer that's great.
 Equally they could view the website from a work computer, something old and locked in using a browser called IE8.